Copyright in Generative Deep Learning: Abstract

 \section{Abstract}

 Machine-generated artworks are now part of the contemporary art scene: they are attracting significant investments and they are presented in exhibitions together with those created by human artists.
-These artworks are mainly based on generative deep learning techniques.
-Also given their success, several legal problems arise when working with these techniques.

-In this article we consider a set of key questions in the area of generative deep learning for the arts.
-Is it possible to use copyrighted works as training set for generative models?
+These artworks are mainly based on generative deep learning techniques, which have seen a formidable development and remarkable refinement in the very recent years.
+Given the inherent characteristics of these techniques, a series of novel legal problems arise.
+In this article, we consider a set of key questions in the area of generative deep learning for the arts, including the following: is it possible to use copyrighted works as training set for generative models?
 How do we legally store their copies in order to perform the training process?
-And then, who (if someone) will own the copyright on the generated data?
-We try to answer these questions considering the law in force in both US and EU and the future alternatives, trying to define a set of guidelines for artists and developers working on deep learning generated art.
+Who (if someone) will own the copyright on the generated data?
+We try to answer these questions considering the law in force in both the United States of America and the European Union, and potential future alternatives.
+We then extend our analysis to code generation, which is an emerging area of generative deep learning.
+Finally, we also formulate a set of practical guidelines for artists and developers working on deep learning generated art, as well as some policy suggestions for policymakers.

 \keywords{Intellectual Property \and Deep Learning \and Generative Art}